hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-floor: Rounds a number down to the nearest integer
+`floor`: Rounds a number down to the nearest integer